craftcms/cms/docs/templating/global-variables.md

 ## `view`

-A reference to the [craft\web\View](https://docs.craftcms.com/api/v3/craft-web-view.html) instance that is driving the template.
+A reference to the <api:craft\web\View> instance that is driving the template.

 ## Global Set Variables

 Each of your site’s [global sets](../globals.md) will be available to your template as global variables, named after their handle.

-They will be represented as [craft\elements\GlobalSet](https://docs.craftcms.com/api/v3/craft-elements-globalset.html) objects.
+They will be represented as <api:craft\elements\GlobalSet> objects.

 ```twig
 <p>{{ companyInfo.companyName }} was established in {{ companyInfo.yearEstablished }}.</p>